Post War Years

 to suggest a small crowd or family.
 Personnages was meant to symbolise

 the artist's emotional background and family life.
-An example is Quarantania
+It is also seen as

-shaped like shuttles.
-The shuttle was one of the tools her parents used
+by several women, shaped like shuttles.
+The shuttle was one of the tools

-when they restored Aubusson tapestries, and thus are associated with her
+her parents used when they restored Aubusson tapestries, and thus are

 In the late 1980s and early 1990s Bourgeois created as series of free-standing

 sculptural works called Cells.
 Within the cells she placed items